siefkenj/react-userscripts/README.md

 refresh.
 To do this, install the development version of `react-userscripts` script located `dist/react-userscripts-dev.user.js` or click [here](https://github.com/siefkenj/react-userscripts/raw/master/dist/react-userscripts-dev.user.js).
-The dev script will dynamically load the extension from port `8124`, so you can take advantage of `create-react-app`'s ability to auto-recompile an app when the source changes.
+The dev script will dynamically load the extension from port `8124`, so you can take advantage of auto-recompilation when source files change.

 Now, run